-21We will discuss the variable "ask previous performance first" in the next subsection.
+$^{^{23}\}mathrm{We}$ will discuss the variable "ask previous performance first" in the next subsection.

-22This analysis contributes to a recent, growing literature that examines heterogeneous treatment effects using machine learning methods and presents the importance of targeting for policies.
-For example, Gharad T. Bryan and Osman (2023) finds that there are significant heterogeneity in treatment impacts of larger loans and suggest that standard approaches of credit allocations are inefficient, while machine learning models using psychometric data is able to identify "top-performers" who would achieve substantially profit increase from larger loans.
+24This analysis contributes to a recent, growing literature that examines heterogeneous treatment effects using machine learning methods and presents the importance of targeting for policies.
+For example, Gharad T. Bryan and Osman (2023) finds that there is significant heterogeneity in treatment impacts of larger loans and suggests that standard approaches of credit allocations are inefficient, while machine learning models using psychometric data are able to identify "top-performers" who would achieve substantially profit increase